ros2/design/articles/per_package_documentation.md

 ROS 2 is lacking a process for the conglomeration of package documentation.
 Discoverability for package documentation (and documentation in general) is one of the most frequent user complaints.

-With a standardized package documentation process that encourages package maintainers to robustly document their packages, and presents the results alongside ROS 2's general documentation, issues of discoverability and consistency will be addressed.
+The goal of this design is to standardize a documentation process for ROS 2 packages to encourage maintainers to robustly document their packages.
+The results will be presented in a consistent way alongside the general ROS 2 documentation, making the documentation as a whole discoverable and consistent.

 In general, our vision for the system is:

 - Package maintainers document their packages in their repositories following some guidelines or templates we recommend
-- Package documentation from the repositories is built on our documentation site by our buildfarm in an automatic process with no extra input from the maintainers
+- Package documentation from the repositories is built on the ROS 2 infrastructure and deployed to the ROS 2 documentation site in an automatic process with no input from the maintainer besides an opt-in `doc` block in the distribution.yaml
+  - See [REP 141](https://www.ros.org/reps/rep-0141.html) for more context.
 - Package documentation is indexed alongside ROS 2's generic content on our docs site

 ## Context